Filming & Photography

 - SFMTA facilities and vehicles are for the exclusive use of the SFMTA, its employees and its customers.
 Any and all permission granted to photograph or take video in connection with these guidelines is subordinate to the SFMTA's obligations to its customers, employees and to the general public.

-Any questions about the SFMTA’s Photography and Videography Guidelines can be directed to Paul Rose or 311.
+Any questions about the SFMTA’s Photography and Videography Guidelines can be directed to Erica Kato or 311.

 NON-COMMERCIAL PHOTOGRAPHY AND VIDEOGRAPHY